This website is not a substitute for professional medical or mental healthcare.

 The survival brain is part of the nervous system and it defaults to survival based sortcuts in thinking called heuristics, an example of a heuristic is if I touch a hot stove, my survival brain notes stoves can be hot.
 If I developed a cognitive bias from that, my survival brain would note all stoves are hot.

-*Tip* (I am not personally good at identifying specific emotions I experience, so I have learned to categorize them by their polarity, either negative, neutral, or positive)
+*Tip* (I am not particularly good at identifying specific emotions as they're happening, so I have learned to categorize them by their polarity, either negative, neutral, or positive).

 Emotions